^

 Treatment of chest pain

-Use of nitroglycerin.
-If you have ischemic heart disease, your doctor may prescribe nitroglycerin.
-Nitroglycerin is placed under the tongue as soon as there is pain in the chest.
-If the mouth is dry at this time, you can drink water.
-This will help the tablet to dissolve under the tongue.
-You should sit down (nitroglycerin can cause dizziness, you do not need to swallow nitroglycerin - it will be wrong.)
-After drinking one nitroglycerin pill, wait five minutes (check this time on the clock) .If chest pain does not go away after five minutes, immediately call an ambulance and take the second pill while the doctors arrive.
+Using nitroglycerin.
+If you have coronary heart disease, your doctor may prescribe nitroglycerin.
+Nitroglycerin is placed under the tongue as soon as chest pain occurs.
+If your mouth is dry at this time, you can drink some water.
+This will help the tablet dissolve under the tongue.
+You need to sit down (nitroglycerin can cause dizziness.
+You should not swallow nitroglycerin - this would be wrong.
+After taking one nitroglycerin tablet, wait five minutes (check this time on your watch).
+If the chest pain does not go away after five minutes, call an ambulance immediately and take a second tablet until the doctors arrive.

-If the chest pain is caused by diseases of the respiratory system, antibiotics are used - for example, in the treatment of pneumonia.
+If chest pain is caused by diseases of the respiratory system, antibiotics are used - for example, in the treatment of pneumonia.

 You are reporting a typo in the following text: